okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 **How do we interpret the graph?**

 The red points are the training set observations for when the IV purchased = 0, and 1 for green.

+In our example, red did not buy the SUV, green are those who did.